 –Heat milk in the pot for about 40 minutes till it forms tiny bubbles on the surface (about 180 degrees F, 85 C).
 Turn stove off and let it cool down.

-— Leave lid open and test temperature after 30 to 40 minutes by holding little finger in for 5 seconds, if you can hold it there for 5 seconds, milk is of the right temperature (about 110 degrees F or 43 in C) to accept the culture, add the culture and stir in.
+— Leave lid open and test after 30 to 40 minutes by holding little finger (pinky finger) in for 5 seconds, if you can hold it there for 5 seconds, milk is of the right temperature (about 110 degrees F or 43 in C) to accept the culture, add culture and stir in.

 — After about 6-8 hours or overnight, take it out & leave it to sit outside for 30 mins.
 Now put in the refrigerator for an hour or so.